moewe-io/embed-google-fonts/readme.txt

 **Note** This doesn't automatically replaces all your Google fonts with local versions, only what we've programmed in.

+Fonts where downloaded using: https://google-webfonts-helper.herokuapp.com/fonts

 == Changelog ==

+= 1.1.0 =

+* Generic replacement of enqueued fonts

 = 1.0.0 =